Gayle will supply you with an updated version of this document

-Puppies, especially toy breed puppies less than 5 months of age, are predisposed to developing hypoglycemia because they are less able to store and mobilize glucose.
-Also, toy breed puppies have more brain mass per body weight compared to other breeds and therefore need more glucose for brain function.
+Puppies, especially toy breed, (tiny breed puppies) less than 5 months of age, are predisposed to developing Hypoglycemia because they are less able to store and mobilize Glucose.
+Also, toy breed puppies have more brain mass per body weight compared to other breeds and therefore need more Glucose for brain function.

-> In puppies, certain situations can bring on a hypoglycemic attack.
-For example, when the puppy misses a meal, becomes chilled, or is suffering from exhaustion, or anxiety.
+In puppies, certain situations can bring on a hypoglycemic attack.
+For example, when the puppy is not eating enough at regular intervals, becomes chilled, or is suffering from too much exercise/exhaustion), not enough undisturbed sleep or anxiety in their new home.
 (STRESS)

-> Symptoms of Hypoglycemia in Dogs
+Symptoms of Hypoglycemia in Dogs

-> Dogs with extremely low blood glucose usually show the following signs:
+Dogs with extremely low blood glucose usually show at least 3 of the following signs:

-> - Lethargy and weakness
+- Lethargy and weakness

 - Whimpering while acting lethargic or overly tired

 In severe cases, the dog will become unconscious and can die.

 The severity of the symptoms depends on the level of the blood glucose and how fast the blood glucose level drops.
 If left untreated, a puppy/dog showing mild symptoms of Hypoglycemia can deteriorate rapidly.
 Immediate veterinary treatment is essential - dogs suffering from prolonged Hypoglycemia or repeated occurrences of the condition can have permanent damage to their brains.